 Karate Classes In Oakleigh Park

-Seeking a karate instructor or karate classes in Oakleigh Park ?
+Wanting a karate coach or karate classes in Oakleigh Park ?

 What exactly is Karate?

 Karate could be considered a weapon free means of self defence.
 It is made up of powerful offensive and defensive strategies applying every part of the body to their maximum advantage.
 Regarded as empty handed martial art which has been made to defend against armed opponents.